Get our popular flavored honey sticks to scale with our 1,000 count bundle. At only $0.20 a stick you save big by buying these honey sticks in bulk.

 All Go Raw Honey products come with FREE shipping included.
 No surprise mark-up on price when you checkout!

 We never add extra sugar to our honey.
-You get only pure, raw nectar in all our honey products!
+You get only pure nectar straight from the hive in all our honey products!

-Our honey sticks are only lightly filtered (to enable flow into the straws) but still retain the pollen you expect from raw honey.
+Our honey sticks are only lightly filtered (to enable flow into the straws) but still retain the pollen you expect from honey straight from the hive.

 Our honey sticks are unpasteurized.
 However, unlike our jar honey, they are heated slightly beyond 118 degrees for flow, but never to a temperature that would pasteurize the honey.

-Because our honey sticks are not pasteurized, we can still consider them raw according to most definitions of raw honey.
+Because our honey sticks are not pasteurized, the honey can still be considered "raw" according to some definitions of raw honey.

 The plastic used for honey sticks is always BPA free.